chriswayg/windows-debloated-with-privacy/README.md

 ### Windows10Debloater
 - Do this first before installing anything else
 - Windows10DebloaterGUI
-	1. Copy the .zip file from the USB installer stick and extract it to your desired location
+	1. Copy the Windows10Debloater.zip file from the USB installer and extract it to your desired location
 	2. Once extracted, open PowerShell as an Administrator
 	3. Enable PowerShell execution `Set-ExecutionPolicy Unrestricted -Force`
-	4. On the prompt, change to the directory where you extracted the files:   e.g. - `cd c:\Users\Public\Scripts\Windows10Debloater`
+	4. Change to the directory where you extracted the files:   e.g. - `cd c:\Users\Public\Scripts\Windows10Debloater`
-	5. Next, to run the script, enter in the following: `.\Windows10SysPrepDebloater.ps1 -Debloat -Privacy`
+	5. Run the script: `.\Windows10SysPrepDebloater.ps1 -Debloat -Privacy`
 	6. Then run: `.\Windows10DebloaterGUI.ps1` to *Uninstall OneDrive*
-	7. In additional user accounts just run: `.\Windows10DebloaterGUI.ps1` if some apps have reappeared
+	7. In additional user accounts just run: `.\Windows10DebloaterGUI.ps1` if some apps have reappeared (possibly OneDrive)

 ### Install Graphics Driver
 * Driver file should be on the USB installer